Chart Color Schemes

 Coburg North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Coburg North is around 8,860, reflecting a 6.4% increase from the 2021 Census figure of 8,327 people.
-This change is inferred from AreaSearch's estimation of the resident population at 8,827 based on the latest ERP data release by the ABS in June 2024 and an additional 66 validated new addresses since the Census date.
-The population density ratio is 1,853 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, Coburg North has shown resilient growth patterns with a compound annual growth rate of 1.8%, outpacing its SA3 area.
-Overseas migration contributed approximately 93.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As of February 2026, the estimated population of the suburb of Coburg North is around 8,860, reflecting an increase of 533 people since the 2021 Census which reported a population of 8,327.
+This increase was inferred from AreaSearch's resident population estimate of 8,827 based on the latest ERP data release by the ABS in June 2024 and an additional 66 validated new addresses since the Census date.
+This results in a population density ratio of 1,853 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Coburg North has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population